prak2419/dotnet-oidc-webapp/README.md

     ```./acr-build.sh```

-### Generate self-signed root and server certificates or use the certificates available in the certs folder
+### Generate self-signed root and server certificates or use the certificates available in the certs folder.

     ```https://docs.microsoft.com/en-us/azure/application-gateway/self-signed-certificates```

    Create a PFX certificate to use for the backend servers

     ```openssl pkcs12 -export -out .\certs\fabrikam.pfx -in .\certs\fabrikam.crt -inkey .\certs\fabrikam.key -certfile .\certs\contoso_original.crt```